-Issue # Resources Issue Statement Visual and Auditory Resources How would activities that are associated with well reentry and brine fluid sampling (access route construction and drilling operations) impact visual resources?
-Issue 1 How would well re-entry and brine fluid sampling impact the sound scape of Horsethief Campground?
+Issue # Resources Issue Statement Issue 1 Visual and Auditory Resources How would activities that are associated with well re-entry and brine fluid sampling (access route construction and drilling operations) impact visual resources?
+How would well re-entry and brine fluid sampling impact the sound scape of Horsethief Campground?
 How would well re-entry and brine fluid sampling impact the dark night skies?
-Issue 2 Recreation Resources How would activities that are associated with well re- entry and brine fluid sampling (access route construction and drilling operations) impact recreational activities, such as mountain biking, scenic driving, and camping, in and around the project area?
-Issue 3 Geology/Minerals/Energy Production How would activities that are associated with well re- entry and brine fluid sampling (access route construction and drilling operations) impact the geological, mineral and energy resources in the area?
-Issue 4 Water Quality and Quantity How would activities that are associated with well reentry and brine fluid sampling (access route construction and drilling operations) impact the quality of the water resources, including aquifers, surface water and ground water?
+Issue 2 Recreation Resources How would activities that are associated with well re-entry and brine fluid sampling (access route construction and drilling operations) impact recreational activities, such as mountain biking, scenic driving, and camping, in and around the project area?
+Issue 3 Geology/Minerals/Energy Production How would activities that are associated with well re-entry and brine fluid sampling (access route construction and drilling operations) impact the geological, mineral and energy resources in the area?
+Issue 4 Water Quality and Quantity How would activities that are associated with well re-entry and brine fluid sampling (access route construction and drilling operations) impact the quality of the water resources, including aquifers, surface water and ground water?
 How would site construction impact the surface water runoff?
-How would the water quantity caps of the city of Moab be impacted from water needs of the project?